-The five-year trend is relatively stable and there are several functional areas worth detailing.
-The 2010 version of the fiscal trends showed that spending on Health and Human Services has declined over the past 5 years, spending on debt service has increased sharply due to the issuance of Pension Obligation Bonds, and spending on Parks and Recreation has declined which illustrates the County's inability to maintain funding for discretionary services.
-Note also that spending on Public Safety (mostly a mandated service area) continues to increase; expenditures have increased by 8.6 percent over the five-year period 2007-2011.
+The five-year trend is relatively stable and there are several functional areas worth detailing. on Health and Human Services has declined over the past 5 years, while spending on debt service has increased sharply due to the issuance of Pension Obligation Bonds.
+Spending on Parks and Recreation has remained flat which illustrates the County's inability to invest in discretionary services.
+Spending on Public Safety is starting to decrease as the County has re-evaluates the role of its Public Safety function and focuses on mandated services.